Chartered Institute of Public Relations (CIPR) Specialist Diploma in Crisis Communication

 1. Prepare and critically evaluate crisis response, including:

-• Establishing a crisis-ready organisation;
+• Establishing a crisis-ready organization;

 • Testing methods and scenarios for crisis plans;